 3 - To add video reel like effect

-4. Close Registry Editor and log off and log on again.
-You can also End Task and restart Explorer using Task Manager.
+4. Close Registry Editor and log off and login again.
+You can also restart Explorer as given here.

 5. That's it.
 Now you can have different thumbnail preview borders in Explorer as shown in following screenshot: